Annytomica/gene_expression/README.md

 # Bugs
 ## Fixed

-## Unfixed
 - gene_expression function print output occurs twice if user has selected to search again on deployed app.
+Cause unknown.
+Was present in first Heroku deployment and dissapeared after update.
+Logic for calling the function was changed anyway, to protect from similar bug occuring in future.
 - validation of ensembl ID input not working.
 Does not detect change in length or incorrect format.
+Logic error - used ChatGPT to troubleshoot and adjust logic so that validation steps worked correctly.

+## Unfixed

 # Deployment